brefphp/aws-lambda-layers/README.md

     bin/ # where layers can add binaries php # the PHP binary
         php-fpm # the PHP-FPM binary (only for FPM layers)

     lib/ # system libraries needed by Bref

     bref/ # custom Bref files
         extensions/ # PHP extensions
             ...
         etc/php/conf.d/ # automatically loaded php.ini files
             bref.ini
         bootstrap.php # (for the function layer only)

     php-fpm-runtime/ # the built-in FPM runtime
         # TODO move to /opt/bref

-    tests/ # TODO make sure they are not shipped

     bootstrap # entrypoint of the runtime

 /var/runtime/